 The 1998 expense included the former GSX corporate office for the full year and the SPX corporate office for the fourth quarter of 1998.
-Additionally, 1998 included \$69.3 of special charges associated with closing the former GSX corporate headquarters, \$5.8 of various integration costs for combining SPX and GSX, \$36.5 of environmental charges related to the Merger and restructuring actions, a \$9.0 in-process technology charge from the valuation of SPX for purchase accounting, and \$19.5 to write down goodwill of a business held for sale to net realizable value.
+1998 also included \$69.3 of special charges associated with closing the former GSX corporate headquarters.
+Additionally, 1998 included 1998 charges of \$34.3.
 1997 and 1996 reflect the GSX corporate office expenses only.
-In 1997, unusual gains of \$4.0, net, were recorded to settle patent litigation and the sale of related patents and other matters.